APratham/APratham/README.md

-- ⚡ Fun fact: Jeremy Renner trained with Olympic archers to prepare for the role of Hawkeye
+- ⚡ Fun fact: Terence Howard was paid more than RDJ for his role in Iron Man
 - 🛠️ Currently working on: https://github.com/vigneshshettyin/Flask-Generate-Certificate

 ## I'm currently jamming to